In Grand Teton National Park, it’s easy to get distracted by the world-class views. Don’t miss these eight places to eat, sleep and play.

-Why go: Travel back in time at this 1950s-style restaurant in the Jackson Lake Lodge that serves American buffalo burgers along with chili.
+Why go: Travel back in time at this 1950s-style restaurant in the Jackson Lake Lodge that serves American fare for breakfast, lunch and dinner.

 Main attraction: The huckleberry milkshake is legendary among those in the know.

-Why stay: Sleep in historic refurbished homesteader cabins relocated from various places in Wyoming, stay in tent cabins, pull your RV into one of 112 RV spaces (reserve in advance) or pitch your tent in the first come, first-served campground.
+Why stay: Sleep in historic refurbished homesteader cabins relocated from various places in Wyoming, stay in tent cabins, pull your RV into one of 112 RV spaces or pitch your tent in the campground.